industrial-edge/simatic-ax-trace-diagnostics-getting-started/README.md

 The application SIMATIC AX Trace Diagnostics offers the following functionalities:

 - Connection to PLC via integrated S7 connector
-- Definition of trace jobs
+- Definition of Trace Jobs
 - Visualization of traced signals
+- Exporing the plots to .svg, .png. and .csv files
 - Publishing the signals' data to Databus (up to 4 signals)
+- High speed sampling (sampling period is derived directly from PLC's cyclic intertup's cycling period)